By the Court decisions of the Supreme Court of Canada

-It has been suggested that the practice has been used to give greater authority to the decision by having the entire Court speak as a single voice.
+It has been suggested that the practice has been used to give greater authority to the decision by having the entire court speak as a single voice.

-Peter McCormick, a professor of political science at the University of Lethbridge who studies Canada's appellate courts, calls these 'per coram decision," but his terminology is not in general use.
-McCormick states that there were 9 reported per coram decisions prior to Bora Laskin's term as Chief Justice, 15 reported per coram decisions under Laskin's Chief Justiceship, and 51 reported per coram decisions under Dickson's Chief Justiceship.
+Peter McCormick, a professor of political science at the University of Lethbridge who studies Canada's appellate courts states that there were 9 reported by the court decisions prior to Laskin's term as Chief Justice of Canada, 15 reported such decisions under Laskin's chief justiceship, and 51 reported such decisions under Brian Dickson's chief justiceship.